Wen Chen-ling

-Wen Chen-ling (born October 23, 1992) is a Taiwanese actress and television host.
+Wen Chen-ling (Chinese: 温貞菱; born October 23, 1992) is a Taiwanese actress and television host.

 Life and career

 Wen's mother is Chinese Filipino.
 Her father is of Japanese and Han Chinese descent.

 Wen made her acting debut in television series The Kite Soaring when she was 16.
 She won the Golden Bell Award for Best Supporting Actress in a Miniseries or Television Film in 2014 and Best Actress in a Miniseries or Television Film award in 2017.

 She has been in a relationship with actor River Huang since 2014.